 First, agree on ground rules:

-- Be curious, authentic, and LISTEN, rather than talking at each other
+Be curious, authentic, and listen, rather than talk at each other.

 Then, ask each other these five questions, giving each person the same amount of time to answer each one: